eyvind/sega-adapter/README.md

 The schematics and parts list for the adapter are in the [kicad directory](kicad).
-If you don't already have a preferred way to manufacture a PCB, you can order a set of three of the recommended compact variant from [OSH Park](https://oshpark.com/shared_projects/Nn84QTsl).
+If you don't already have a preferred way to manufacture a PCB, you can order a set of three from [OSH Park](https://oshpark.com/shared_projects/Nn84QTsl).
 You also need a way to [program the microcontroller](#program).